-You can receive hospice services in your own home or wherever you live (with a family member, in a nursing home or assisted living facility, or even in the hospital).
-Where and how you choose to live out your days is entirely up to you.
+You can receive hospice services in your own home or wherever you live (with a family member or in a nursing home or assisted living facility).
+Where and how you choose to live during this time is entirely up to you.

 Benefits of hospice care: